 Moreover, the Court noted that the mother herself did not dispute some of the findings of the social worker.
 For example, she did not dispute that she failed to attend her Alcoholics Anonymous meetings.
 Nor did she dispute that she left the child alone with her brother, recently arrested for sexual assault.
 With the evidence properly admitted, the Court held that the trial judge properly found that parental rights of the birth mother should be terminated.
 “The mother’s long-term history of mental illness, sporadically treated, her reliance on drugs and alcohol to self-medicate, her positive urine screens during the pendency of the case, her noncompliance with service plans, and her inability to attend to Luc, coupled with the systematic neglect of her six older children due to the same untreated mental health and substance abuse issues, ‘proved parental unfitness by clear and convincing evidence[,]’” the Court held.

 If you have any questions about divorce, custody, or family law issues, you may schedule a free consultation with our experienced attorneys.
+Are you looking for an experienced Newburyport or Andover divorce lawyer or a family law attorney?
 Call (866) 995-6663 during regular business hours or complete our online contact form, and we will respond to your phone call or submission promptly.